tdassonville/keyple-less-distributed-client-kmp-lib/README.md

 ## Overview

-The **Keyple Distributed Client KMP Library** is a Kotlin Multiplatform implementation enabling distributed remote client communications across Android, iOS and desktop platforms.
+The **Keyple Interop Distributed JSON Client Library** is a Kotlin Multiplatform implementation enabling distributed remote client communications across Android, iOS and desktop platforms.
 This library provides a distributed architecture layer for remote terminals, making it easier to develop cross-platform applications connecting to a Keyple server.